As we look to the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 Instructors and staff play an invaluable role in helping students who are in distress.
 An expression of interest, concern, and compassion is an important factor for a student seeking assistance.
 The UNLV Support Team offers presentations to instructors/staff groups and individual classes on identifying signs of distress, approaching students they are worried about, and referring students to support services.
 The presentation includes information about an online training program aimed at helping participants gain experience in talking to students in distress.

 Thank you for your compliance with these important policies.
-Have a wonderful, fulfilling, and inspiring summer and fall semester ahead!
+Have a wonderful, fulfilling, and inspiring fall semester ahead and Go Rebels!